 - Fragmented inventory and supply chain: Different channels supply different products/services from various warehouses using different logistics partners.
-There is high chance of duplication of inventory and effort.
+There is a high chance of duplication of inventory and effort.

 The Technological Framework

 The eCommerce industry offers a range of opportunities for B2B solutions.
 As e-retailers try to optimize their workflows and collaboration with various partners, multiple eCommerce B2B solutions leverage integrations to streamline vital retailing processes.
 It also helps merchants effectively manage customer relations as well as interaction through connected systems.
-For instance, the vendor-managed inventory tool when connected to e-retail inventory and suppliers’ systems, helps provide end-to-end visibility among partners involved with the supply chain, eliminating excess of stocked goods.
+For instance, the vendor-managed inventory tool when connected to e-retail inventory and suppliers’ systems, helps provide end-to-end visibility among partners involved with the supply chain, eliminating the excess of stocked goods.